 Vertigo is a false sensation of movement that can be totally incapacitating for people who experience it.
-It is often described as the feeling of spinning or whirling, and can be accompanied by nausea, vomiting, and loss of balance.
+It is the feeling of spinning or whirling, and can come with nausea, vomiting, and loss of balance.
 People who suffer with vertigo turn to many approaches in order to find relief.
-In many instances, treatment is aimed at the reduction of symptoms instead of the underlying cause.
+In many instances, treatment aimed to reduce the symptoms instead of the underlying cause.
 As more is being understood about vertigo-inducing conditions, promising research about upper cervical chiropractic care is becoming more readily available.

 Before we discuss the research, it's important to understand some mechanisms behind conditions that cause vertigo attacks.
-Vertigo is a symptom and not a diagnosis.
+First of all, vertigo is a symptom and not a diagnosis.
 It can be a component of many disorders, including BPPV (benign paroxysmal positional vertigo), Meniere's disease, labyrinthitis, or vestibular neuronitis.

-Our vestibular system, which is the body’s system that helps to control and maintain our sense of position and balance, has a few key components.
+Our vestibular system, which helps to control and maintain our sense of position and balance, has a few key components.

 While this might seem complicated, much of what needs to be understood is that in order for your body to maintain its stability and sense of balance, there needs to be clear communication between your brain and the various parts of your body.